Ben Hodges: Iraq and Afghanistan

 In June 2002, Hodges took command of the 101st Airborne's 1st Brigade, leading it in Operation Iraqi Freedom.
-On 23 March 2003, before the start of the operation, Sergeant Hassan Akbar attacked other soldiers of the brigade, killing two and injuring fourteen.
+On March 23, 2003, before the start of the operation, Sergeant Hassan Akbar attacked other soldiers of the brigade, killing two and injuring fourteen.
 Hodges suffered a minor shrapnel wound in the attack and testified at Akbar's court-martial in April 2005.
 The brigade fought in the Battle of Najaf in late March and early April.

 In August 2004, Hodges became assistant chief of staff and G-3 of the XVIII Airborne Corps.
 Between January 2005 and January 2006 he simultaneously served as assistant chief of staff and CJ3 of Multi-National Corps – Iraq.
 In July, Hodges became chief of staff of the XVIII Airborne Corps.
 In August 2007, he became deputy chief of Legislative Liaison at the Office of the Secretary of the Army.

 General staff

-On 14 May 2008, he was promoted to brigadier general.
+On May 14, 2008, he was promoted to brigadier general.
 In August 2009, Hodges became director of operations of Regional Command South in Afghanistan.

 In December 2010 he became director of the Pakistan Afghanistan Coordination Cell at the Joint Staff.
-Hodges was promoted to major general on 2 February 2011.
-On 22 September 2012 he was promoted to lieutenant general.
-On 30 November 2012, Hodges became the first commander of NATO's Allied Land Command.
-Hodges replaced Lieutenant General Donald M. Campbell Jr. in command of United States Army Europe on 5 November 2014.
+Hodges was promoted to major general on February 2, 2011.
+On September 22, 2012 he was promoted to lieutenant general.
+On November 30, 2012, Hodges became the first commander of NATO's Allied Land Command.
+Hodges replaced Lieutenant General Donald M. Campbell Jr. in command of United States Army Europe on November 5, 2014.

-Hodges retired from the army and relinquished command of USAREUR on 15 December 2017.
+Hodges retired from the army and relinquished command of USAREUR on December 15, 2017.